Reymarch995/Project-Odyssey/README.md

 - No direct copyrighted material.

 ## ⚖️ License
-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+This project is licensed under the **MIT** license.
 This means:
 - ✅ You may share and adapt the content with attribution.
 - ❌ You may not use it for commercial purposes.

 See [LICENSE](LICENSE) for details.

+Long Live Free Media!